julia-ha/sw-dev-project/README.md

 # JSTOR Labs software developer project

-## Project description

-The project assignment is to develop a [jupyter notebook](https://jupyter.org/) that uses data queried from the [Wikidata](https://www.wikidata.org) knowledge graph to generate table(s) and/or other visualization(s) with the queried data.
-The subject of the data queried and resulting output is completely open and can be anything from the serious to the whimsical.

-It is expected that the project would require approximatey 4 hours of effort.
+In this final phase of our recruiting and selection process for the JSTOR Labs Software Developer position we are requesting that each candidate complete a development assignment and review the results with the team.
+It is expected that the project will require approximatey 4 hours of effort.
 The output will be a single jupyter notebook that will be shared with us via a [Binder](https://mybinder.org/) link to an executable version of the notebook.
-The notebook should include any necessay documentation to describe the subject of the query and the steps involved in going from the general idea to the generated output.
-The [included example](wikidata-example.ipynb) can be used for general guidance.
+The notebook should include all produced documentation and code.

 The project covers a few objecives:

 1. Your ability to use a public API with python
-2. Demonstration of your ability to quickly learn something that is potentially unfamiliar, like SPARQL and Jupyter notebooks
+2. Demonstration of your ability to quickly learn something that is potentially unfamiliar, like SPARQL, text analysis and Jupyter notebooks
-3. Creativity in selecting a subject and displaying the output
+3. Creativity in selecting a subject and generating the output
 4. Communication skills in describing the approach and presenting the results

-After the project has been completed and submitted to us we will schedule a video call in which you will describe your process and the solution.
-This is expected to take 30 minutes or less.
+After the project has been completed and submitted to us we will schedule a video call in which you will describe the project, your process and the solution.
+This portion of the meeting is expected to take 30 minutes or less.
 Following the presentation of the project solution there will be time for general discussion and Q/A with the team.

+You may choose from one of two projects:

+1. A [text mining project](/Project-1.md) that uses text data obtained from from a public data source.
+2. A [Linked Open Data (LOD) project](/Project-2.md) that queries data from Wikidata.

+Each project allows some latitude in the approach taken and specific output produced.
+That is to say, there really isn't a right or wrong solution for either project.
+This is more about you demonstrating your ability to use problem solving and software development to explore an area that may initially be unfamiliar, you know, the kind of thing a JSTOR Labs developer will do pretty much every day.

-## Background
+## Getting started

-### Wikidata

-[Wikidata](https://www.wikidata.org) is an open knowledge graph consisting of nearly 90 million entities.
-Wikidata has rapidly become one of the largest and most important respositories of Linked Open Data [(LOD)](https://en.wikipedia.org/wiki/Linked_data) in the evolution of the [semantic web](https://en.wikipedia.org/wiki/Semantic_Web) first described by Tim Berners-Lee in 1999.
-The semantic web envisions the internet as more than just human readable web pages but as a global database of semantic data that can also be consumed by machines.
-Wikidata provides a [public endpoint](https://query.wikidata.org/) through which [SPARQL](https://en.wikipedia.org/wiki/SPARQL) queries are submitted to obtain results.

-In considering a subject for the project the queries on the [Wikidata examples](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples) page might be useful as both a source of inspiration and SPARQL syntax samples.
+Below is some background information and environment setup instructions applicable to both projects.
+If you have other questions or run into problems with this feel free to send me an email.

 ### Jupyter notebooks

-Jupyter notebooks provide web-based execution environments for a variety of programming languages including Python, R, and Julia.
+[Jupyter notebooks](https://jupyter.org/) provide web-based execution environments for a variety of programming languages including Python, R, and Julia.
 The notebooks support the mixing of executable code snippets and formatted documentation (in [Markdown](https://www.markdownguide.org/getting-started/)).
 Jupyter notebooks were intially used as a tool used by data scientists to easily share analyses and dashboards but in recent years are now used for many other purposes, including teaching and learning.

 ### Binder